AbhiJeet70/The-Power-of-Many-Investigating-Defense-Mechanisms-for-Resilient-Graph-Neural-Networks/README.md

 # The Power of Many: Investigating Defense Mechanisms for Resilient Graph Neural Networks

-This repository implements a framework to simulate and defend against backdoor attacks on Graph Neural Networks (GNNs).
-It includes multiple GNN architectures, attack strategies, and defense mechanisms to analyze the resilience of GNNs under various backdoor attacks.

 ## Overview

 This project explores backdoor attacks on GNNs and the effectiveness of several defense strategies.
 Different GNN architectures are used alongside various attack methods, including **SBA-Samp**, **SBA-Gen**, **GTA**, **UGBA**, and **DPGBA**.
 The implemented defenses include **Dominant Set Outlier Detection**, **Prune**, and **Prune + LD (Label Discard)**.